Social selling: Measurement

 There are at least three distinct methods for measuring social selling and social selling effectiveness.

 Social Selling Index (SSI) is a score created by LinkedIn to rank a members' use of LinkedIn as a social selling tool.
 The SSI is based on four criteria: Creating a professional brand, finding the right people, engaging with insights, and building strong relationships.
 Each criterion is assigned a value from 1-25, and the four numbers are totaled for an overall SSI score.
 Strengths of this method include its multi-dimensional methodology and relative clarity on the criteria used.
 The SSI is limited by its exclusive focus on LinkedIn (as opposed to other social networks), and its focus on activity (as opposed to impact or outcomes).
-However, LinkedIn asserts that high SSI professionals generate 45% more opportunities per quarter.
+LinkedIn asserted in 2015 that high SSI professionals generate 45% more opportunities per quarter.
+LinkedIn has since stated that the SSI score "no longer accurately reflects the modern sales environment" and that "a high SSI score doesn't always represent the efficacy of a sales person or correlate with measurable sales outcomes", redirecting sellers toward AI-powered tools and outcome-based metrics instead.

-Klout Score quantifies an individual's social influence by analyzing the social graph's response to content posted by the individual.
-Also based on a 1-100 ranking score, Klout differs from the Social Selling Index in two key ways.
-First, it looks across social networks for its measurement.
-Second, it looks at impact (rather than activity) by analyzing social gestures such as following, retweeting, liking, favoriting, etc. Critics of the Klout Score claim that social gestures (following, liking, and favoriting, etc.) are superficial actions, and insufficiently meaningful to serve as accurate or reliable indicators of true influence.
-Also, the application of Klout score to a sales context is merely indirect, given that Klout is designed to be an influence metric rather than a sales metric per se.
+Klout Score quantified an individual's social influence by analyzing the social graph's response to content posted by the individual.
+Also based on a 1-100 ranking score, Klout differed from the Social Selling Index in two key ways.
+First, it looked across social networks for its measurement.
+Second, it looked at impact (rather than activity) by analyzing social gestures such as following, retweeting, liking, favoriting, etc. Critics of the Klout Score claimed that social gestures (following, liking, and favoriting, etc.) are superficial actions, and insufficiently meaningful to serve as accurate or reliable indicators of true influence.
+Also, the application of Klout score to a sales context was merely indirect, given that Klout was designed to be an influence metric rather than a sales metric per se.
+Klout was discontinued by its owner, Lithium Technologies, on May 25, 2018.

-Revenue Attribution is a technique employed by some sales organizations (e.g., ADP, CBIZ, Prudential) to measure social selling effectiveness.
-These companies explicitly identify new deals sourced or influenced by social, using the value of those deals to quantify the success of social selling.
+Revenue attribution is a technique employed by some sales organizations to measure social selling effectiveness, explicitly identifying new deals sourced or influenced by social activity and using the value of those deals to quantify success.
 The revenue attribution method has the benefit of linking social selling to specific deals won.
 However, revenue attribution tends to be more complex to track, requiring manual data capture and/or customization to Customer Relationship Management systems where sales data is captured and analyzed.